ijapesigan/docker-rarch/README.md

 ## Build Docker Container

-The `Docker Image CI` Github action builds the Docker container and pushes it to Docker Hub.
+The `Docker Build and Push` Github action builds the Docker container and pushes it to Docker Hub.

 ## Build Apptainer/Singularity Image File